veertuinc/anka-docs/arm/Getting Started/understanding-vm-networking.md

 ---

+## Basics

 We use Apple's VMNET interface with "`Using DHCP`" for networking.

 By default Anka VMs use a shared networking configuration with the host.
 It’s a kind of NAT + DHCP.

 ```shell
 ❯ anka --machine-readable describe 12.2 | jq '.body.network_cards'